ShawnDriscoll/Traveller-RPG-Encounters/README.rst

 Not Using Python?
 -----------------

-You can always run the .EXE version for Windows 10 if you don't have the Python language installed.
+You can always run the .EXE version for Windows 10 (found in the dist folder) if you don't have the Python language installed.

 .. |ss| raw:: html